Consider deception as a defense strategy against attackers.

 Deception technologies are defined by the use of deceits and/or tricks designed to thwart, or throw off, an attacker’s cognitive processes, disrupt an attacker’s automation tools, delay an attacker’s activities or disrupt breach progression.
 Deception in this context is used as a technique for defensive or disruptive purposes, and is not offensive in nature.

 These capabilities are now becoming a reality, according to Lawrence Pingree, research director at Gartner.
-“Deception techniques, such as honeypots, are not a new concept in security; however, new techniques and capabilities promise to deliver game-changing impact on how threats are faced,” said Mr. Pingree.
+“Deception techniques, such as honeypots, are not a new concept in security; however, new techniques and capabilities promise to deliver game-changing impact on how threats are faced,” says Pingree.
 “Today’s honeypot has evolved toward greater automation, and offers enterprise-class features and operations capabilities.”

 A deception wave is imminent